 The floor-mounted Andersen P1 home charge point contains next-generation electronic RCM Type B technology, which delivers early warning of electrical faults.
 It is fast charging, from 7kW to 22kW.

-The P1 home charge point has nylon-coated exterior metal panels for durability.
-Both the A2 and P1 are hand-finished to create a smooth, even colour.
-Made of solid stainless steel, the chassis has a lifetime guarantee.
+The A2 is hand-finished to create a smooth, even colour.
+Made of solid stainless steel.
 The model is certified for all European countries and comes with a three year Andersen Care Cover.